Abbas Amir-Entezam

 Abbas Amir-Entezam (عباس امیرانتظام, 18 August 1932 – 12 July 2018) was an Iranian politician who served as deputy prime minister in the Interim Cabinet of Mehdi Bazargan in 1979.
-In 1981 he was sentenced to life imprisonment on charges of spying for the U.S., a charge critics suggest was a cover for retaliation against his early opposition to theocratic government in Iran.
+In 1981, he was sentenced to life imprisonment on charges of spying for the U.S., a charge critics suggest was a cover for retaliation against his early opposition to theocratic government in Iran.
 He was "the longest-held political prisoner in the Islamic Republic of Iran".
 According to Fariba Amini, as of 2006, he had "been in jail for 17 years."
 In July 2018, he died while serving his life sentence, serving more than 38 years as a political prisoner.

 Early life and education

 Entezam was born into a middle-class family in Tehran in 1932.
 He studied electro mechanical engineering at University of Tehran and graduated in 1955.

 In 1956, Entezam left Iran for study at A.S.T.E.F.
 Institute (Paris).
-He then went to the U.S. and completed his postgraduate education at the University of California in Berkeley.
+He then went to the U.S. and completed his postgraduate education at the University of California, Berkeley.